 Global IPv4 run out

 All of the Regional Internet Registries (RIRs) have either limited supplies or have run out of available IPv4 addresses.
-ARIN and the RIPE NCC ran out of their available supply in 2015 and 2019 respectively, with APNIC, LACNIC and AFRINIC rationing supplies according to their community policies.
+ARIN, RIPE NCC and LACNIC ran out of their available supply in 2015, 2019 and 2020 respectively, with APNIC and AFRINIC rationing supplies according to their community policies.